FACTBOX-Olympics-Memorable quotes from the London Olympics

 “Good evening, Mr Bond.”

-- Queen Elizabeth at 86 makes her film debut with James Bond star Daniel Craig in a clip for London’s quirky opening ceremony where she appears to jump from a helicopter.
+- The 86-year-old Queen Elizabeth makes her film debut in a clip with James Bond star Daniel Craig shown as part of the quirky opening ceremony.

 “The female body is a masterpiece.
 Everyone likes to look at the female body, especially in dynamic, athletic sport.”

-- Australia’s Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.
+- Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.

 “There are many people who want to start rowing because I have come to the Olympic Games.
 We will start when I get back.
 We just have to wait for the boats to arrive.”

-- Niger rower Hamadou Djibo Issaka trained for just three months for the men’s single sculls, but never in his landlocked and mostly desert native country.
+- Wildcard Niger rower Hamadou Djibo Issaka trained for just three months for the men’s single sculls, but never in his landlocked and mostly desert country.

 “My results come from hard work and training and I would never use any banned drugs.
 The Chinese people have clean hands.”

-- Chinese swimmer Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record in the women’s 400 metres individual medley.
+- Chinese swimming sensation Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record to win the women’s 400-metre individual medley.

 “‘Inspire a generation’ is our motto.
 Not necessarily ‘Create a generation’, which is what they sometimes get up to in the Olympic village.”

-- London Mayor Boris Johnson extols the “energy and enthusiasm” of the Games’ 10,000 athletes, to whom some 150,000 condoms were distributed.
+- London Mayor Boris Johnson extols the “energy and enthusiasm” of the Games’ 10,000 athletes, to whom some 150,000 condoms have been distributed.

-“I said ‘The medal is there, we have to take it’.
-I had a super feeling.
-I felt something big, but now I feel something even bigger - a big pain.”

 “We were getting rather frustrated with Transport for London at one point and discussed internally trying to get on a bus with a coffin.”